10 Warning Signs Your Loved One is Ready For Assisted Living

 - Trouble getting around the house.

-- Necessary household repairs are not done, mail is not retrieved or opened, and lawn is not taken care of.
+- Necessary household repairs are not done, the mail is not retrieved or opened, and the lawn is not taken care of.

 - Not making sound decisions or observations when doing once routine tasks like turning off the stove, etc.

 Early detection of a potential problem is key, keeping an eye out for the 10 warning signs helps ensure no one is taken by surprise, and that the difficult conversation can begin sooner rather than later.
 Want to learn more?
-Here’s a very informative and comprehensive article from the UEW.
+Check out this informative and comprehensive article from UEW Healthcare.